 Contrary to popular belief, our feline companions don't need to be let out at night in order to be happy.
-Many people still cling to the myth that cats need to be let outside at night to roam the neighborhood, hunt mice, harass other cats, and do everything else your typical alley cat does.
-Some would even go as far to say it's cruel to keep your kitty inside all the time.
+People still cling to the myth that cats need to be let outside at night to roam the neighborhood, hunt mice, harass other cat, and do everything else your typical alley cat does.
+Some even say that it's cruel to keep your kitty inside all the time.

 Make sure everyone's on-board!